 To fulfil our contract with you, we will use your personal data to:

-Administer and provide our banking services (for example, deposits, payments, direct debits, standing orders and international transfers, as well as additional account benefit services).
+Administer and provide our banking and other related services (for example, account top-ups, payments, direct debits, standing orders and international transfers, as well as additional account benefit services).

 To develop and provide a high-quality user experience through the Monese app.